I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 It could have been random letters, or random words with no order.

-But instead it's words used with a vague understanding of where they should be placed in a sentence, but with no aparent understanding of their meaning.
+But instead it's words used with a vague understanding of where they should be placed in a sentence, but with no apparent understanding of their meaning.

 Do you want to give one a go?